 The library occupies two spacious, well-lighted rooms in the southwest corner of the ground floor of the building.
-The reading room contains the reference books, and is supplied with a large number of periodicals in which is found the best current thought in science, geography, history, sociology, general and educational literature.
+The reading room contains reference books and bound magazines, and is supplied with a large number of periodicals in which is found the best current thought in science, geography, history, sociology, general and educational literature.
 Books in circulation are kept in a stack room, to which all students are allowed access.
 The library has a dictionary card catalogue, and the books are classified according to the Dewey decimal system.
+There is a large collection of classified pictures for use in all departments.
 Two trained librarians are in charge, giving necessary aid and instruction to students in the use of books.